-While greater interest in different home ventilation options may be new, ventilation itself is not.
-For as long as humans have lived, worked, cooked and created in indoor spaces–ventilation solutions have been necessary.
+While the current interest in different home ventilation options is new, ventilation itself is not.
+For as long as humans have lived, worked, cooked and created in indoor spaces—ventilation solutions have been necessary.
 Ensuring good home ventilation is an easy step to improve indoor air quality as a whole.
-Keep reading for a short history on home ventilation, how changes in the way we build homes makes ventilation even more essential and what the many benefits of good ventilation are.
+Keep reading for a short history on home ventilation, how changes in the way we build homes make ventilation even more essential and what the many benefits of good ventilation are!

 In simple terms, ventilation is purely the exchange of new and old air.
 Therefore, ventilating a space quite literally is the process of removing stale air and replacing it with fresh air.
 For us humans, that process is breathing, and we understand it’s essential.
 Ventilation is equally essential for your home.

 How exactly does ventilation improve your home’s air quality?
 Regular air exchange and good air circulation keep indoor pollutant levels down.
 Indoor pollutants can be anything from dust mites to pet dander to radon and all are hazardous to both health and home.
 Proper ventilation also prevents moisture build-up which helps prevent mold damage and mildew growth.

 The bottom line: we ventilate our indoor spaces to create healthier, cleaner indoor living environments.

 Home ventilation has evolved over time alongside ever-changing building standards, energy goals and daily life activities.
 Our modern understanding of the importance of ventilation is still developing, but the need for indoor ventilation has always existed.
 In fact, the Romans are credited with developing early heating and ventilation systems in the third century BC.
 Since humans first used open fires to heat living spaces, society has, in turn, needed methods to ventilate the indoor spaces we occupy.